midhununni457/chatbot-ihrd/README.md

-# PDF-based RAG Chatbot
+# PDF-based RAG Chatbot (Web Application)

-A command-line chatbot that answers questions based on PDF documents using Retrieval-Augmented Generation (RAG) with Google's Gemini API.
+A web-based chatbot that answers questions based on PDF documents using Retrieval-Augmented Generation (RAG) with Google's Gemini API.

 ## Setup